nautiyaldeepak/demo/README.md

 ```

 #### Push docker images to a container registry.
 The below example is to push docker images to a Container Registry.
+You don't have to do this step, if you'll be using pre-built public images.
 ```
 $ docker tag httpd:v1 <YOUR_REPOSITORY_URL>:httpd-v1
 $ docker tag php-fpm:v1 <YOUR_REPOSITORY_URL>:php-fpm-v1
 $ docker push <YOUR_REPOSITORY_URL>:httpd-v1
 # docker push <YOUR_REPOSITORY_URL>:php-fpm-v1
 ```
-These images will be used in the kubernetes deployment in the next step.
-You can use your own built images or you can also use my pre-built public images.

 Check your kubernetes nodes CPU architecture.
 Based on that architecture use the pre-built images.
 ```